 The laxative effect may cause low potassium levels.

 How to use aloe vera daily?

 When you remove the outer shell of the Aloe Vera leaf, you find a transparent and transparent gel inside.
-This gel is used to produce aloe vera juice and other aloe vera products.
+Aloe vera juice and other aloe vera products use gel.
 Freshly squeezed aloe vera juice is always better.